Summary of 2 Thessalonians

 SUMMARY

 Written to a community of believers beset from without by persecution and from within by misunderstanding, the letter gives instruction about living faithfully in light of Jesus’ promised return.
-Promises, correction, and encouragement aim to comfort the church and strengthen its members’ ability to withstand their current crises.
+Promises, correction, and encouragement aim to comfort the church of the Thessalonians and strengthen its members’ ability to withstand their current crises.
 Those who endure will be vindicated, because God is just.
-The day of the Lord has not yet come for it must follow a time of rebellion against God and the revealing of “the lawless one.”
+The day of the Lord has not yet arrived for first must come a time of general rebellion against God and the revealing of “the lawless one.”
 Disruptively idle Christians damage the fellowship of believers and its ability to embody the gospel in the world.

 SO WHAT?